-Step 2 - For root systems that are less than 12" (30cm) deep, sensors are installed 4" to 6" (10-15cm) apart at each location at the same depth (see Typical Installation Depths).
-For root systems deeper than 12" (30cm) (deep rooted shrubs or trees), sensors are installed at various depths.
+Step 2 - For root systems that are less than 12" deep, sensors are installed 4" to 6" apart at each location at the same depth (see Typical Installation Depths).
+For root systems deeper than 12" (deep rooted shrubs or trees), sensors are installed at various depths.
 This gives an "average" reading, over the entire root profile, of the two sensors combined to activate or eliminate irrigation as needed.

-Step 3 - Install a splice box (Ametek #182001/2 Econo Box or equal) within 2-3 feet (61-91cm) of the sensor location and cut a trench from the splice box to the sensor location to bury the sensor wire.
+Step 3 - Install a splice box (Ametek #182001/2 Econo Box or equal) within 2-

+3 feet of the sensor location and cut a trench from the splice box to the sensor location to bury the sensor wire.

 NOTE: The sensor wires can be run in conduit if desired.
-The top of the sensor will socket inside 1/2" (13mm) class 315 PVC or 3/4" (19mm) SDR 11 CPVC pipe, and can be attached with a transition solvent PVC to ABS cement.
+The top of the sensor will socket inside 1/2" class 315 PVC pipe, and can be solvent welded with ABS to PVC cement.

 Step 4 - At the end of the trench, excavate a hole to the depth required for the sensors to be installed.
 Fill the bottom of the hole with a thick slurry made of soil removed from the hole and water, then firmly push the sensor down into the mud in the bottom of the hole.
 This will "grout in" the sensor to ensure maximum surface contact between the sensor surface and the surrounding soil.
-Alternately the sensor can be firmly pushed to the bottom of the access hole as long as it is a tight enough fit to ensure adequate contact; a snug fit is absolutely necessary.
+Alternately the sensor can be firmly pushed to the bottom of the access hole as long as it is a tight enough fit to ensure adequate contact.
+A snug fit is absolutely necessary.
 A piece of 1/2" PVC pipe (class 315) can be used as an insertion tool to push the sensor in, being careful not to pinch the wires.
 Be sure the sensors are installed in the active root system of the turf, shrubs or trees.
 Sensors should be installed vertically or to a 45° downward angle into the soil.
 For deeper placement, a vertical borehole can be made with a piece of pipe and the sensor inserted to the bottom of the hole, into the thick slurry mixture.
 Sensors MUST be firmly packed in the soil.